Drayton

 Drayton has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 14 such projects that are expected to impact the area.
-Notable among these are South Street Industrial Precinct, Essence Estate Cotswold Hills, Prime Industrial Development at 29 Croft Crescent, and Ladbroke Grove Estate.
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 14 projects likely impacting the area.
+Notable ones include South Street Industrial Precinct, Essence Estate Cotswold Hills, Prime Industrial Development at 29 Croft Crescent, and Ladbroke Grove Estate.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.